wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.1.8 =
+* Done the asynchronous loading of the scripts from the plugin.

 = 1.1.7 =
 * Done the code fixing for the fetching of the latest pins for board widgets.